proxytranslation/user-docs/dashboard2/dashboard2.md

 ![Linked projects](/img/dashboard2/project_overview/linked_projects.png)

-If content is coming from multiple domains, you'll need to create multiple projects to translate them.
-To make sure that links between the projects are accurate, you must link them.
-Note that **links must be bidirectional** meaning that you must link project 1 to project 2 and then go to the Dashboard of project 2 and link it to project 1.
-Both projects must be published separately.
+If content is coming from multiple domains, like `example.com` and `blog.example.com`, you'll need to create multiple projects to translate them.
+Linking them **enables the cross-mapping of URLs**.

+A few restrictions apply to project linking:

+- project linking is **two-way**: project `A` has to be linked on project `B` and then project `B` has to be linked on project `A` to complete the process.

+- linked projects have to be **published together** and with the **same target languages**.

+**Form** solutions tend to use content from external domains.
+The localization of **HubSpot forms**, for example, is a frequent and somewhat challenging use case of project linking.

+The topic of translating such content using proxy features only is covered in detail [on this cookbook page](../dashboard/cookbook/hubspotforms.html).

 ## Target languages